Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 How frequently should you exercise to manage diabetes?

-Clinical guidelines mandate a minimum of one hundred and fifty minutes of moderate aerobic activity every single week.
-You should ideally spread this out, ensuring you never go more than two days without exercising.
-Additionally, you should perform resistance training at least twice a week.
+Therefore, you never go more than two days without moving your body.
+Additionally, you need to perform muscle-building resistance training at least twice a week.

 How can you manage severe sugar cravings effectively?

-You must focus on eating massive amounts of protein and fiber during your main meals.
-This keeps your stomach physically full and stabilizes your hunger hormones.
-If a craving hits, drinking a large glass of water or taking a brisk walk usually eliminates it entirely.
+You must focus heavily on eating massive amounts of lean protein and dietary fiber during your main meals.
+This specific strategy keeps your stomach physically full immediately.

 Conclusion